 It’s on!
-CES 2018 is underway for the media with the traditional curtain raiser, presented by Steve Koenig, senior director of market research, and Lesley Rohrbaugh, senior manager of market research, Consumer Technology Association (CTA).
-This Tech Trends to Watch session is a preview of key industry highlights to look for during CES and throughout 2018 and the unveiling of CTA's semi-annual industry report, the U.S. Consumer Technology Sales and Forecasts.
+CES 2018 is underway for the media with the traditional curtain-raiser, presented by Steve Koenig, senior director of market research, and Lesley Rohrbaugh, senior manager of market research, Consumer Technology Association (CTA).
+2018's Tech Trends to Watch session is a preview of key industry highlights to look for during CES and throughout 2018 and the unveiling of CTA's semi-annual industry report, the U.S. Consumer Technology Sales and Forecasts.

 The headline is that according to the CTA “Excitement about emerging technologies and the resilience of historically leading categories will drive the U.S. consumer technology industry to a record-breaking $351 billion in retail revenues ($266 billion wholesale) in 2018 - 3.9 percent higher than 2017”.
 But what’s new and what’s driving growth?
 The presentation was split into three parts: ingredient technologies; in the market; and emerging tech.

 The big three ingredients that are creating this growth in 2018 are 5G, Artificial Intelligence (AI) and Robotics.